 Continue adding broth by the ladleful until the rice is just barely al dente.
 Turn off the heat, stir in the butter, the fennel fronds, cream and salt to taste.
 Serve immediately with freshly grated parmesan cheese.
 If desired, top the risotto with additional chopped fronds.

-* Scotti superfino arborio is best or other rice for risotto
+* Carnaroli or arborio is best for risotto